Our France 2019 Women’s World Cup sweepstakes spreadsheet (built in Excel) will allow you to:

 - It wasn’t built with Google Docs in mind, but some users have tried it and say it works.
 As an idea get all the information via Excel and then upload the masterfile to Google Docs and allow the players to see what is happening.
 Only limitation is that it won’t automatically update so you will need update the scores

-Q: Will you score points for correct team through to the finals (1/4, 1/2 and final) regardless of if the team advanced from a first or second place in the group stage?
+Q: Will you score points for correct team through to the bracket stage of the tournament (1/4, 1/2 and final) regardless of if the team advanced from a first or second place in the group stage?
 Or do you have to predict the correct placing in the group stage to score points?

-- You get points for your chosen teams getting to the next stage.
+- You get points for your chosen teams getting to the bracket phase of the tournament.
 How they got there is not important

 - Yes, use a decimal if you want to indicate that there was a penalty shootout.
 See the note below about decimals though